AVTech1/MPF-2-Loader/README.md

 On this GitHub I want to store all the information and programs to build the interface and to program the Loader by yourself.
 Also the final build Loader program comes here.

+The Retrochallenge is moved from 2019/10 to 2020/04 (?) so we must wait a couple months for this challenge